frcr/gotrex/README.md

 ~~~
 ### Usage

-You can find the discription of API itself in the official [Bittrex site](https://bittrex.com/Home/Api).
+You can find the discription of API itself on the official [Bittrex site](https://bittrex.com/Home/Api).

 The usage of the package revolves around two main `struct`s: `Connector` and `PublicConnector`